ibexa/documentation-developer/docs/update_and_migration/from_3.3/to_4.0.md

 For every database connection you have configured, perform the following steps:

 1. Run `php bin/console doctrine:schema:update --dump-sql --em=ibexa_{connection}`
-2. Check the queries and verify that they are safe and will not damage the data.
+2. Check the queries and verify that they're safe and will not damage the data.
 3. Run `php bin/console doctrine:schema:update --dump-sql --em=ibexa_{connection} --force`

 Next, run the following commands to import necessary data migration scripts: